CodyNicholson/Backend_Development_Notes/Software_Development_Process/Requirements_Engineering/modelingRequirements.md

+#Modeling Requirements

 What do you want to model and how do you want to model it?

+***

-If you are modeling for enterprises you should pay attention to:
+###If you are modeling for enterprises you should pay attention to:

-Goals and objectives
+- Goals and objectives

-Organizational structure
+- Organizational structure

-Task and dependencies
+- Task and dependencies

-Agents, roles, untentionality
+- Agents, roles, untentionality

-Modeling informatin and behaviors
+- Modeling information and behaviors

-Information structure
+- Information structure

-Behavioral views like scenarios, state machine models, sequence diagrams, information flow
+- Behavioral views like scenarios, state machine models, sequence diagrams, information flow

-Time/sequencing requirements
+- Time/sequencing requirements

-Modeling system qualities (NFRs)
+- Modeling system qualities (NFRs)